bonitasoft/bonita-doc/md/install-a-bonita-bpm-cluster.md

 ### Managing the cluster with Hazelcast

-A Bonita BPM cluster uses Hazelcast as the distributed cluster dispatcher layer.
+As said before, Bonita BPM cluster uses Hazelcast as the distributed cluster dispatcher layer.
 Therefore you can use the Hazelcast tools to manage the cluster topology.
 See the [Hazelcast documentation](http://www.hazelcast.com/docs.jsp) for details.

 Note that a Bonita BPM cluster uses multicast for discovery by default.
 You can disable this in Hazelcast.